Skip to main content

 Drawing Trendlines That Mean Something

-Which method is better, bodies or wicks?
-Neither one is objectively correct.
-Body connections give you a tighter, more conservative line that catches the price where most traders settled.
-Wick connections capture the extremes, showing where aggressive orders pushed before getting absorbed.
-Some traders draw both and use the space between them as a zone, similar to how you learned to treat S/R as zones rather than exact lines in Lesson 2.
-The key isn't which method you choose.
-It's that you stay consistent within each trendline.
+Neither bodies nor wicks is objectively better.
+Bodies give a tighter line showing where most traders settled.
+Wicks capture the extremes.
+Some traders draw both and use the space as a zone, similar to treating S/R as zones in Lesson 2.
+The key is consistency within each trendline.

 Channels: Trading Between Two Lines

 Ascending channel: higher lows along the trendline, higher highs along the channel line.
-The market is trending up within defined boundaries.
-Buyers step in at the trendline, sellers step in at the channel line, and the whole structure drifts higher.
+Buyers step in at the trendline, sellers at the channel line.

 Descending channel: lower highs along the trendline, lower lows along the channel line.
-The mirror image.
-Sellers control the direction, buyers provide temporary bounces at the lower boundary.
+Sellers control direction.

 Three channel types: ascending, descending, and horizontal with labeled boundaries